 There are very good reasons why units are used and as you become more familiar with bankroll management for sports betting in general, it should become very clear that unit sizing whether you base this on the percentage or pre-determined monetary figure model is essential!

 Why People Use Units

 In this scenario each play would be – 2% of $500 = $10.
 Might seem a low amount but we’re sports investors not gambling degens.
-If you make 200% on your money each and every year (this would be a bear minimum too) even a $500 investment would equal 3 million dollars after 10 years….
-Let that MF maths sink in for a second.
-But of course most people blow it all and have no discipline (or follow the wrong people/get distracted/other reasons) and hence do not make that.
+If you make 200% on your money each and every year (this would be a bare minimum too) even a $500 investment would equal 3 million dollars after 10 years… Let that MF maths sink in for a second.
+But of course, most people blow it all and have no discipline (or follow the wrong people/get distracted/other reasons) and hence do not make that.

 Note: When I say highly researched plays I mean very confident ones.
 I use a 2% fixed bankroll management system and re-analyse at the start of each season (hockey season).
 But even at 2% a large amount of my plays are half unit plays, this is done for a number of reasons but the most important one is just I do not want to ever risk anywhere close to 4% on one play (aside from the longer term sports-investing style plays that I make on the cricket.)